List of Shaun the Sheep episodes: Shaun the Sheep 3D (2012)

 The following is a list of 1-minute stereoscopic 3D shorts created by Aardman for the Nintendo 3DS' Nintendo Video service.
 These shorts used a slightly smaller team of artists than the main series.
 Beginning on 15 January 2016, the shorts were released every Friday on the official Shaun the Sheep YouTube channel as "Mossy Bottom Shorts".
 These versions lack the 3D effect found on the Nintendo 3DS but have high-definition resolution.

-Shaun The Sheep Championsheeps (2012)
+Shaun the Sheep: Championsheeps (2012)

 The following is a list of 1-minute sports-themed shorts that aired on CBBC in July 2012.
-They were made to coincide with the London 2012 Olympics celebrations. it aired on PBS Kids in August 2013 and BBC Kids in October 2013.
+They were made to coincide with the London 2012 Olympics celebrations.
+It aired on BBC Kids in October 2014.